An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Convergence of the functions

 This establishes both pointwise convergence on type II points and uniform convergence in the sets $\B_{\rho}(\zetaG, R)$ for fixed $R>0$. \end{proof}

-We note the following corollary to the convergence: \begin{cor} The function $g_{\mu_\phi}(x,x)$ is convex up on segments $[x,y]$ in $\hberk$ and is Lipschitz continuous with Lipschitz constant 1.\end{cor} \begin{proof} Let $f_n(x) := \frac{1}{d^{2n}-d^n} \ord\Res_{\phi^n}(x)$; it was shown in \cite{Ru1} Proposition 1.3 that this function is convex up on $\pberk$, and also that the $f_n$ are each Lipschitz continuous with Lipschitz constant 1.\\
+We note the following corollary to the convergence; the result in fact holds for diagonal Green's functions attached to arbitrary probability measures, as we will see in Lemma~\ref{lem:slopegreensfcn} below. \begin{cor} The function $g_{\mu_\phi}(\cdot, \cdot)$ is convex up on segments $[x,y]$ in $\hberk$ and is Lipschitz continuous with respect to the path distance metric with Lipschitz constant 1.\end{cor} \begin{proof} Let $r_n(x) := \frac{1}{d^{2n}-d^n} \ord\Res_{\phi^n}(x)$; it was shown in \cite{Ru1} Proposition 1.3 that this function is convex up on $\pberk$, and also that the $r_n$ are each Lipschitz continuous with Lipschitz constant $1+\frac{2}{d^n-1}$.

 For the convexity of $g_{\mu_\phi}$, fix a segment $[x,y]\subseteq\hberk$.
-There exists a constant $R>0$ for which $[x,y]\subseteq B_{\rho}(\zetaG, R)$, and so we may assume that $f_n \to g_{\mu_\phi}$ uniformly on $[x,y]$.
+There exists a constant $R>0$ for which $[x,y]\subseteq B_{\rho}(\zetaG, R)$, and so we may assume that $r_n \to g_{\mu_\phi}$ uniformly on $[x,y]$.